Sipaa-Projects/SipaaKernel/README.md

 > [!WARNING]
 > SipaaKernel is only in his first developement stages, and isn't ready for production use.

+## Objectives
+SipaaKernel aims to be:

+* Usable for everyday use
+* Performant
+* Easy
+* Linux and NT-compatible (use the same syscalls, same APIs), making application porting easier.

 ## Q&A

 ### Will it have a desktop environment & apps?